Why study this course

 The School’s industrial placement coordinator will bring relevant placement opportunities to the attention of students.
 The University Careers and Employability service will provide training and support relating to placement applications.

 You will be given access to a comprehensive handbook appropriate to your year of study, containing details of the School’s procedures and policies.

 We make extensive use of the University’s Virtual Learning Environment (Learning Central) to share information.
-Marks for in-course assessment will usually be available via Learning Central within three weeks of the deadline.

 How will I be assessed?